gaga951/Docker/Commands.md

 ### To Start or Stop single or multiple docker containers

+$ docker stop containerID/Name

+$ docker start containerID/Name

+or

-$ docker stop containerID
+$ docker container stop containerID/Name

-$ docker start containerID
+$ docker container start containerID/Name

 ### To kill a container use